London’s Finest Insurance

 At Plan, we are proud to be part of the Black Cab community.
 We actively support leading initiatives in the industry such as the CabChat Radio Show, Cabbies Do Kilimanjaro, the LCDC, TaxiPoint and more through advertising and sponsorship, while also getting involved in a number of trade’s charitable causes such as the Poppy Cabs and The Magical Taxi Tour.

-We are able to arrange a specialist Black Cab insurance policy that provides cover for both pre-booked work and roadside pickups, and which can include free breakdown cover.
+We are able to arrange a specialist Black Cab insurance policy that provides cover for both pre-booked work and roadside pickups.

 Plan clients can benefit from the following add-ons as standard, while many of our competitors will only sell them as an additional extra: